Behçet's disease: Pregnancy

 With Behçet's disease as a pre-existing disease in pregnancy or acquired, the pregnancy does not have an adverse effect on the course of Behçet's disease and may possibly ameliorate its course.
 Still, there is a substantial variability in clinical course between patients and even for different pregnancies in the same patient.
 Also, the other way around, Behçet's disease confers an increased risk of pregnancy complications, miscarriage and Cesarean section.

-Behçet's can cause male infertility, either as a result of the condition itself or of a side effect of concomitant medication such as colchicine, which is known to lower sperm count.
+Behçet's can cause infertility, either as a result of the condition itself or of a side effect of concomitant medication such as colchicine, which is known to lower sperm count.

 History

 The first modern formal description of the symptoms was made by H. Planner and F. Remenovsky and published in 1922 in the Archiv für Dermatologie und Syphilis.
 Behçet's disease is named after Hulusi Behçet (1889–1948), the Turkish dermatologist and scientist who first recognized the three main symptoms of the syndrome in one of his patients in 1924 and reported his research on the disease in Journal of Skin and Venereal Diseases in 1936.
 The name (Morbus Behçet) was formally adopted at the International Congress of Dermatology in Geneva in September 1947.
 Symptoms of this disease may have been described by Hippocrates in the 5th century BC, in his Epidemion (book 3, case 7).

 Some sources use the term "Adamantiades's syndrome" or "Adamantiades–Behçet syndrome", for the work done by Benediktos Adamantiades.
 However, the current World Health Organization/ICD-10 standard is "Behçet's disease".
 In 1991, Saudi Arabian medical researchers described neuro-Behçet's disease, a neurological involvement in Behçet's disease, considered one of the most devastating manifestations of the disease.
 The mechanism can be immune-mediated or thrombotic.
 The term dates back to at least 1990.